Spooky Halloween Drink | Science Experiment

 How Does It Work

 While the mixture is bubbling and burping, the apple juice is being carbonated by the dry ice.
 Carbon dioxide gas (CO2) mixes with the juice to make a “sparkling” drink.
 It also gives it a slightly tangy or acidic flavor.
 A local hobby or craft store is sure to have a spooky-looking Halloween cauldron that would hold the punch bowl with a large batch of apple juice and dry ice.
-Usually, you can buy dry ice at a local grocery store.
+You can usually buy dry ice at a local grocery store, especially around Halloween.

-Dry ice is not frozen water – it’s frozen carbon dioxide (CO2).
-Unlike most solids, dry ice does not melt into a liquid as the temperature rises, but instead, changes directly into a gas.
+Dry ice is not frozen water, it’s frozen carbon dioxide (CO2).
+Unlike most solids, dry ice does not melt into a liquid as its temperature rises; instead, it changes directly into a gas.
 This process is called sublimation.
 The temperature of dry ice is -109.3°F (-78.5°C).
 Dry ice is particularly useful for keeping things very cold because of this low temperature.
 Dry ice does not last very long, however, so it’s important to purchase the dry ice you need for your party as close as possible to the time you’ll need it.
-The best way to store dry ice is in a Styrofoam ice chest with a loose fitting lid that allows the CO2 to escape as the ice sublimates.
-The experts say that, depending on weather conditions, dry ice will sublimate at a rate of 5 to 10 pounds every 24 hours even in a typical Styrofoam chest.
+The best way to store dry ice is in a Styrofoam ice chest with a loose-fitting lid that allows the CO2 to escape as the ice sublimates.
+The experts say that, depending on weather conditions, dry ice will sublimate at a rate of five to 10 pounds every 24 hours even in a typical Styrofoam chest.